 I’ll be honest, there were times when I wanted to swap back to my vegetarian diet asap.

 Wrapping Up: How To Transition To A Vegan Diet

 The transition to a vegan diet can be a big one.
-If this is something that you are serious about doing, it’s worth taking a bit of time to ensure that you get it write.
+If this is something that you are serious about doing, it’s worth taking a bit of time to ensure that you get it right.
 Educating yourself is going to be key to this.